AdobeDocs/analytics-learn.en/help/analysis-workspace/metrics/understanding-basic-visitor-metrics.md

 # Understanding Basic Visitor Metrics

-Page Views, Visits, and Visitors (oh my?).
+[!UICONTROL Page Views], [!UICONTROL Visits], and [!UICONTROL Visitors] (oh my?).
 This brief video will give you some basic info on understanding these staples to understanding Web site traffic.

 >[!VIDEO](https://video.tv.adobe.com/v/28774/?quality=12)